 This blog will outline why your sleep routine so important to weight loss and what you can do to improve not only your sleep pattern during menopause but also your health and reduce weight.
 You probably are already aware that you need more sleep and how you can achieve it.
 This blog will help you to tackle even the hardest reason you can’t sleep ….. keep reading.

-In 1910 the average human was getting 9 hours sleep while now most of us are lucky if we get 7.5 hours and that is on a good night! add in a few hormones, the menopause, a glass or several of pinot grigio and a snoring husband and you have even less!
+In 1910 the average human was getting 9 hours of sleep while now most of us are lucky if we get 7.5 hours and that is on a good night! add in a few hormones, the menopause, a glass or several of pinot grigio and a snoring husband and you have even less!
 Ping me back and let me know how much sleep you get, on average, at the moment.

 Why is your sleep routine so important to weight loss?

-When you do not get enough sleep – it’s around 8 hours – your body struggles to restore your health, your immune system and knocks your hormones out of whack, which is just what you need when you are hitting the menopause!
+When you do not get enough sleep – it’s around 8 hours – your body struggles to restore your health, your immune system and knocks your hormones out of whack, which is just what you need when you are hitting menopause.

 The two hormones that affect your weight are leptin ‘I’m full’ and ghrelin ‘I’m starving’.

 Leptin is a hormone released from fat cells and it suppresses your hunger signals and sends ‘I’m full’ messages to your brain.
 Sadly when you lack sleep your body makes more ghrelin and less leptin, leaving you hungry and increasing your appetite.
 If you are interested in reading more here is a blog that can help with that Why Diet’s Don’t Work

-What ‘macro’ type do you crave when you are tired?
+What do you crave certain foods when you are tired?

-9 Ways to get best ever sleep every night
+How to get the best ever sleep every night

 1. Step away from any screens at least an hour before bed.